 The final regulations provide rules on how the 80% limitation on post-2017 NOLs applies to consolidated groups.
 They also provide guidance regarding the application of the NOL carryback provisions following enactment of the TCJA and the CARES Act.

 The final regulations apply to consolidated groups that acquire new members that were members of another consolidated group.
-Because the CARES Act allows certain NOLs to be carried back five years, the final regulations allow acquiring consolidated groups to elect in a year after the year of acquisition to waive all or a portion of the pre-acquisition portion of the extended carryback period for certain losses attributable to the acquired members.
+Because the CARES Act allows certain NOLs to be carried back five years, the temporary regulations allow acquiring consolidated groups to elect in a year after the year of acquisition to waive all or a portion of the pre-acquisition portion of the extended carryback period for certain losses attributable to the acquired members.